Sign languages, gestures and iconicity

 It is also worth mentioning that all gestures can be incorporated into this language type, whether iconic or not.
 Iconicity is believed to arise naturally in all languages, although, due to their visual-gestural modality, sign languages have a greater potential here (Zeshan 2004).
-There are many signs that iconically describe a characteristic of their referent; eg the sign HOUSE looks like the typically triangular shape of a roof.
+There are many signs that iconically describe a characteristic of their referent.
+For examples, the sign HOUSE in LSC looks like the typically triangular shape of a roof.
 This kind of iconicity would be the equivalent of onomatopoeia in spoken language.

-Iconicity can also be abstract; eg repeating movements can express plurals or continuous actions.
+Iconicity can also be abstract, that is to say, repeating movements can express plurals or continuous actions.
 In some spoken languages reduplication is used to the same end.
-Finally, iconicity can imply being metaphorical (Brennan 1990); eg any sign related to “cognition” is articulated on or near the head.
+Finally, iconicity may imply being metaphorical (Brennan 1990): any sign related to “cognition” is articulated on or near the head.
 Zeshan (2004) concludes that “iconicity is irrelevant for communication between users of sign languages […], you don’t need to be aware of a sign’s iconicity to use it”.

 (Source: Cañas Peña, Sara (2013).
 Movement of interrogative elements in LSC and Catalan (BA thesis, unpublished).
 Pompeu Fabra University, Barcelona.)